-Iraqi detainees in Michigan fear deportation
+Iraqi Christians in Michigan fear deportation

 "The vast majority of those arrested [in] the Detroit metropolitan area have very serious felony convictions, multiple felony convictions in many cases.
 I applaud the efforts of the law enforcement personnel who, day in and day out, put their lives on the line to protect this community," Christensen said.

-Lawyers from the ACLU acknowledge the criminal history of those arrested, but say most of the detainees have complied with their conditions of supervision and have had no further run-ins with the law, according to the news release.
+ACLU lawyers acknowledge the criminal history of those arrested, but say most of the detainees have complied with their conditions of supervision and have had no further run-ins with the law, according to the news release.

 Ali Al-Dilami served five months of a one-year sentence for an assault that happened 17 years ago and his record was later expunged, according to the complaint filing.

-Al-Dilami -- who has a history of mild heart attacks, according to his family -- had a seizure when officials arrested him.
+He has a history of mild heart attacks, according to his family, and had a seizure when officials arrested him.
 He was initially hospitalized, but now awaits his fate in a detention center in Youngstown, Ohio.

-His wife, an American citizen born and raised in Ohio, has prepared travel documents for herself and the couple's two sons, in case her husband is sent back to Iraq.
+His wife, an American citizen born and raised in Ohio, has prepared travel documents for herself and the couple's two sons in case her husband is sent back to Iraq.

 "If he leaves on a Tuesday, I'm leaving on a Thursday.
 I cannot let this government tear our family apart.
 The only option we have is to pack up and go, and hope to come back to America one day and see my family," Brianna Al-Dilami said.

-Family members like Brianna are nervously searching for answers from the government, worried they'll run out of time to keep their loved ones in the United States.
+Family members are anxiously searching for answers from the government, worried they'll run out of time to keep their loved ones in the United States.

 The sprawling home of Shoki Konja, 57, with its perfectly manicured lawn and ornate furnishings, is his symbol of the American dream.
 He and his brother, Najah, immigrated to the United States from Tel Kaif, Iraq, nearly 40 years ago with their family.
 Slowly, decade by decade, hundreds of his family, who are Chaldeans, found their way to the United States, where they felt safer.